-Painter and illustrator Austin Abbey was born in America, but he loved all things British, particularly the works of William Shakespeare.
-He illustrated many plays of the great English writer.
+A painter and illustrator Edwin Austin Abbey was born in the US, but he loved all things British, particularly the works of William Shakespeare.
+He illustrated many plays by the great English writer.
 Abbey’s Shakespeare paintings are gorgeous and dramatic.

 He definitely had a taste for drama, at least in his paintings if not in his life.
 Abbey’s Shakespeare paintings usually depict dramatic moments from The Bard’s most intense tragedies.
-His painting Richard, Duke of Gloucester, and the Lady Anne (above) shows a tense moment from Shakespeare’s Richard III.
+His artwork Richard, Duke of Gloucester, and the Lady Anne (above) depicts a tense moment from Shakespeare’s Richard III.

 The work shows the title character, attempting to seduce Lady Anne, the widow of the man he’s just murdered.
 The action takes place in the middle of a procession of mourners at her husband’s funeral.
 Richard’s red cloak and central position immediately draw the eye.
 He’s an obviously villainous figure.
-The elaborately-dressed Lady Anne seems keen to get away from him but seems trapped by the procession of mourners behind her.
-These figures, with their black hoods and red-handled spears take on an unfriendly and even threatening tone.
-And two young boys appear near the back of the painting.
-They look a lot like several paintings of the two young princes Richard III is believed to have had killed in order to hold onto his throne.
+The elaborately-dressed Lady Anne seems keen to get away from him but at the same time is trapped by the procession of mourners behind her.
+These figures, with their black hoods and red-handled spears, take on an unfriendly and even threatening tone.
+Two young boys appear near the back of the painting.
+They look a lot like the figures in several paintings of the two young princes Richard III is believed to have had killed in order to hold onto his throne.

 This painting creates so much intrigue in just one scene that viewers want to know what happens next.
 As you can see from his King Lear painting (top of this page), this is a hallmark of Abbey’s Shakespeare paintings.
 It’s probably due to his strong illustration background.

-As a true anglophile, Abbey also painted current British history, like King Edward II’s 1902 coronation.
+As a true Anglophile, Abbey also painted contemporary British history, like King Edward II’s 1902 coronation.
 This work now hangs in Buckingham Palace.
 He also received two important commissions back in America.
 He painted a series of murals, The Quest for the Holy Grail, for the Boston Public Library.
-He also received a commission to paint a long series of murals showing Pennsylvania history for the Pennsylvania State Capital building.
+He also received a commission to paint murals showing Pennsylvania history for the Pennsylvania State Capital building.
 Abbey was originally from Philadelphia.
 Unfortunately, he didn’t live to complete all the murals.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!